Plan

 Ways to Save Money on a College Road Trip

-With over 10 years of experience in crafting words, and years of embarking on travels that have taken this Montana girl to some incredible places, Leslie love the adventures of both body and mind her writing takes her on.
+With over 10 years of experience in crafting words and years of embarking on travels that have taken this Montana girl to some incredible places, Leslie loves the adventures of both body and mind that her writing takes her on.

-To see what Leslie’s up to in the writing world, visit her website here.
+To see what Leslie’s up to in the writing and design world, visit her website here.

 Camping is for everyone.